Navigate to our DX Training Video guide for further visual guidance.

 5

-How to add Phone numbers to Contact
+How to add phone numbers to Contacts

 Adding a number to a contact type